 What is CBL?

 CBL is a collaborative partnership between MICA faculty and students, community organizations, and the Office of Community Engagement.
-Faculty and students lend their time and talents to implement a community-based project within an academic course.
-Community organizations create opportunities for students to engage with community members benefiting from the project.
-OCE provides tool and resources to support the project and collaboration.
-CBL provides the building blocks to help all parties work together to meet the needs of both MICA students and the broader community.
+Faculty and students lend their time and talents to implement a community-engaged project.
+Community organizations create opportunities for students to engage with community members and experts.
+OCE provides tool and resources to support the collaboration.

 How does it work?

-- A MICA faculty member provides vision and structure for the project.
+- A MICA faculty member provides vision and structure to integrate the project into their course.

-- A community organization provides context for the project by creating opportunities for students to interact with their staff and the population served.
+- An organization provides context for the collaboration by creating opportunities for students to interact with community members and experts.

-- Students apply their knowledge and skills as artist and designers to address community opportunities and needs.
+- Students apply their knowledge and skills as artist and designers to address community issues, opportunities, or needs.

-- OCE provides modest funding for project supplies and faculty support.
-OCE also provides tools and assistance to help manage the partnership.
+- OCE provides modest funding to support the collaboration and tools and assistance to help manage the partnership.

-Faculty member interested in participating in CBL can fill out a project proposal form here.
+Faculty members interested in participating in CBL can fill out a project proposal here.
+Community organization interested in participating in CBL can contact Stephen Towns, Program Coordinator, at 410-225-2504 or email@example.com with idea and timeline.

 Find more info about how OCE supports courses through the CBL program here.